project-sunbird/project-sunbird.github.io/pages/developer-docs/how-to-guide/how_to_create_user.md

 ### Prerequisites

 1.An initialized server instance of Sunbird.
-Initialization includes creating an org admin user (through Keycloak), creating a channel and associating a first organization with the channel.
+Initialization includes creating an organization administrator (through Keycloak), creating a channel and associating a first organization with the channel.

 For details, refer to: